javascript-tutorial/en.javascript.info/1-js/08-prototypes/04-prototype-methods/article.md

 That's for historical reasons.

-The prototypal inheritance was in the language since its dawn, but the ways to manage it evolved over time.
+The prototypes inheritance was in the language since its dawn, but the ways to manage it evolved over time.

 - The `prototype` property of a constructor function has worked since very ancient times.
 It's the oldest way to create objects with a given prototype.
 - Later, in the year 2012, `Object.create` appeared in the standard.
 It gave the ability to create objects with a given prototype, but did not provide the ability to get/set it.
 Some browsers implemented the non-standard `__proto__` accessor that allowed the user to get/set a prototype at any time, to give more flexibility to developers.